Property protection and transactions from abroad

 Court filings, office follow-ups, negotiations, or representation need to happen in Kerala while you remain abroad.

-UAE-specific guidance for Kerala property, divorce, Power of Attorney, and urgent legal coordination.
+See property protection & recovery →UAE-specific guidance for Kerala property, divorce, Power of Attorney, and urgent legal coordination.

-Book an online consultation →Yes, for most stages.
+See Canada legal guidance →Yes, for most stages.
 Property verification, document review, inheritance paperwork, and many family-law steps can be handled through online consultations and Power of Attorney workflows.
 Court appearances may require travel, but initial strategy and filings typically do not.

 Property protection (title disputes, mutation, encroachment, builder delays), inheritance (legal heir certificates, succession certificates, share disputes), family matters (divorce, custody, maintenance), and FEMA compliance for property transactions — especially repatriation of sale proceeds.